Crystal Beach, Ontario: Crystal Beach Tennis & Yacht Club (1992–present)

 The land where Crystal Beach Park stood was converted into a gated community called Crystal Beach Tennis & Yacht Club in 1992.
 The concrete pier that was built in 1921 to service the Americana and Canadiana ferries remains part of the complex, albeit in a state of disrepair.
 The concrete seawall that was built in 1924 to reinforce the property also remains part of the complex.

 Crystal Beach Waterfront Park (2005–present)

 The town of Fort Erie has operated a public beach called Crystal Beach Waterfront Park to the east of Crystal Beach Tennis & Yacht Club since 2005.
 It features a boat launch and was next to the Palmwood restaurant which closed in 2021.

+Pier that once served the Canadiana and Americana ferries.

 South Coast Village (2016–present)

 The land where the parking lot of Crystal Beach Park stood directly east of Crystal Beach Tennis & Yacht Club was converted into the upscale community South Coast Village in 2016.